30213 - STRATEGIC MANAGEMENT FOR SMALL AND MEDIUM ENTERPRISES

-Small and medium enterprises (SMEs) represent an important phenomenon worldwide and their success determines the economic prosperity and growth for most nations.
-By attending our course, you will learn about key features and key processes of strategic management of small and medium enterprises, about main characteristics of SMEs, including those owned and run by families (small and medium family businesses), and about factors and decisions impacting SMEs' sustainable competitive advantage.
-Through multiple cases, examples and guest speakers sessions you will develop a comprehensive knowledge about strategic decision making for small or medium businesses, with a focus on international and digital growth strategies.
+Small and medium enterprises represent an important phenomenon worldwide and their success determines the economic prosperity and growth in most of economies.
+Our course is focused on key features and key processes of strategic management of small and medium enterprises, on the understanding of key characteristics of SMEs and of family-run and family-owned small and medium firms and the factors and on the decisions impacting over time their sustainable competitive advantage.
+Through multiple cases, examples and guest speakers sessions the students develop a comprehensive framework of strategic decision making for a small or medium business, with particular attention to the strategic positioning and growth options.

-- During the introductory part of the course you will learn to distinguish small and medium enterprises from larger business organizations, not only from the quantitative point of view, but also by analyzing the uniqueness of managerial processes of SMEs, of the impact of the entrepreneur and of the owning family on SMEs' strategic choices, the issue of resources and competences endowment of SMEs, as well as the “stay or grow” dilemma inviting students to learn to distinguish “life-style SMEs” from “growth-oriented SMEs”.
+- During the introductory part of the course the students learn to distinguish small and medium enterprises from larger business organizations not only from the quantitative point of view, but also by analyzing the uniqueness of managerial processes of SMEs, of the impact of the entrepreneur and of the owning family on SMEs' strategic choices, of the resources and competences endowment of SMEs.
+We also discuss the “stay or grow” dilemma inviting students to learn to distinguish “life-style SMEs” from “growth-oriented SMEs”.

-- Define the key characteristics (qualitative and quantitative) of an SME
+- Define the key charachteristics (qualitative and quantitative) of an SME.

 - Identify the strategic positioning options for an SME by taking into consideration the industry structure and the firm's resources and competences endowment.

-- Identify the possible growth options for an SMEA
+- Identify the possible growth options for an SME.

-- Assess the feasibility of possible growth options for an SME, with a particular focus on the international growth
+- Qualitatively assess the feasibility of possible growth options for an SME, with a particular focus on the international growth.

-- Describe the impact of the macroeconomic and institutional economic context, as well as the role of industrial districts and firm's networks on the SME's competitive performance
+- Describe the impact of the macroeconomic and institutional economic context, as well as the role of industrial districts, on the SME's competitive performance.

 - Quickly define possible strategic options for an SME for further in-depth analysis.

-- Analytically link firm's and industry characteristics to define the strategic positioning and growth options for an SME.
+- Analitically link firm's and industry charachteristics to define the strategic positioning and growth options for an SME.

-- Evaluate strategic feasibility of the growth strategy for an SME
+- Evaluate strategic and economic feasibility of the growth strategy for an SME.

-- Evaluate advantages and disadvantages, for an SME, to rely on external sources of competitive advantage (firm's networks)
+- Evaluate advantages and disadvantages, for an SME, of reliance on external sources of competitive advantage.

-- Simulate the discussion of the feasibility of strategic growth possibilities for an SME, with a focus on international and digital growth
+- Simulate the discussion of the feasibility of strategic growth possibilities for an SME.

 - Guest speaker's talks (in class or in distance)